PyData-Guna/Pydata-Local-Meetups/README.md

-# Pydata-Local-Meetups
+# PyData Local Meetups

-Organizational repository for the meetups initiave in Pydata Guna
+The organizational repository for the meetups initiated in PyData Guna.

-## Meetups Record
+## Meetup Record

-List of all the meetups of the Pydata Guna Community along with the links to their respective speakers and their notes/slides.
+This is a list of all the meetups conducted by the Community, along with the links to their respective speakers, recodrings, and notes/slides.

-### 2020-21 Winter Fall
+### Fall and Winter, 2020-21

 | Date       | Meetup Topic 	          | Details                                       | Speaker(s) | Talk Slides/Notes                                            |
 | ---------- | -------------------------|-----------------------------------------------| ---------- | -------------------------------------------------------------|